 When analyzing your store’s order frequency, you also need to consider the repeat customer rate and time between purchases.
 The repeat customer rate enables you to determine how many of your customers return to make repeated purchases.
 The time between purchases metric, on the other hand, tells you how much time customers usually take to make another purchase.
 These metrics give you a precise overview of your customer’s purchasing habits.

 Order frequency is an essential metric in e-commerce because the higher it is, the higher the revenue your store generates.
+Our research on order frequency by product category will help you find out the average order frequency that you should expect depending on your industry.

 How does order frequency impact your store’s success?